|

 helping people with

-cancer become better informed about their
+cancer become better

 and play a more active role in their treatment and care.
 The site’s